The Short Answer · Updated July 2026

 Verdict: The most affordable way to get tested microplastic protection.
 Independent lab testing shows 99.9% microplastic removal — plus PFAS, lead, and chlorine — without the cost of reverse osmosis.
 The pick when budget is the deciding factor.

 Clearly Filtered does not carry NSF-244 (it is certified to NSF/ANSI 42 and 53), but its own independent lab testing shows 99.9% microplastic removal across 270+ contaminants, including PFAS, lead, fluoride, and chlorine.
-The housing is BPA-free, medical-grade Tritan, the flow rate is good for a deep-filtration pitcher, and it is easy to find on Amazon.
+The housing is BPA-free, medical-grade Tritan, and it is widely stocked on Amazon — just know that deep filtration means a slower pour than a basic carbon pitcher.
 At roughly $90 it sits between a basic Brita and a full RO system.

 The catch is filter life: each cartridge lasts only about 100 gallons (roughly two months), so the annual filter cost runs higher than the LifeStraw.
 If you want strong, independently tested microplastic protection without spending on RO, it is the value play.